Devsh-Graphics-Programming/Nabla/docs/nsc-prebuilds.md

 For each registered input it generates:

 - One `.spv` output **per CMake configuration** (`Debug/`, `Release/`, `RelWithDebInfo/`).
+- A matching `.spv.hash` sidecar for fast up-to-date checks on cache hits.
 - If you use `CAPS`, it generates a **cartesian product** of permutations and emits a `.spv` for each.
 - A generated header (you choose the path via `INCLUDE`) containing:
 - a primary template `get_spirv_key<Key>(...args)` and `get_spirv_key<Key>(device, ...args)`